Your Guide to Aviator Sunglasses

 Who Can Wear Aviators?

 Aviators are a classic sunglasses style that work well on most face shapes.
 Classic teardrop aviators are a great choice for oval, square, and heart-shaped faces.
-Oblong faces can pull off oversized frames like these oversized black aviators, while rounder faces should look for more rectangular sunglasses like the Harvey square aviator sunglasses to balance out their features.
+Oblong faces can pull off oversized frames like these oversized black aviators, while rounder faces should look for more rectangular sunglasses like the Emmett square aviator sunglasses to balance out their features.
 Diamond shaped faces look better with narrower frames that stay within the cheeks, so stay away from oversized aviators.

 If you aren't sure what category you fall into, here's a helpful guide for finding the right frame for your face.
 A classic, midsize aviator like the Maxwell will work for most faces.